Best printer 2016 - our inkjet, laser and MFP top picks

 This tiny portable printer is superbly flexible; it's only slightly larger than a box of tissues, yet the Epson Workforce WF-100W is able to cope with any job you throw at it.
 Better yet, for life on the road, its Wi-Fi interface can be put into host mode, letting you print wirelessly from a laptop or mobile device, and there's a built in battery for truly mobile use.

 Price when reviewed: £188.
-For the latest prices, see our full Epson Workforce WF-100W review
+Buy the Epson Workforce WF-100W now from Ebuyer

 Technology: Piezo inkjet Maximum print resolution: 5,760x1,440dpi Dimensions (HxWxD): 61x309x154mm Weight: 1.6kg Maximum paper size: A4/legal